 The newsletter is published seasonally (more frequently during the first half of the year, every 2-4 weeks) and if you ask my subscribers, I do not write nearly often enough!

-Newsletters contain updates and condition reports for roads, tracks and parks, let you know about changes to regulations and permits, share trip reports and advice from other readers and more.
+Newsletters contain updates and condition reports for roads, tracks and parks, let you know about changes to regulations and permits, and share trip reports and advice from other readers and more.

 You can access the back issues of those newsletters here to see exactly what you will be signing up for.
 You can also see how often I write, and that there is no spammy or promotional content in my emails.